We Sell Grass Varieties Developed to Thrive in Houston’s Climate

 Emerald Zoysia grass has a finer texture than Palisades Zoysia and a beautiful dark green color.
 It also has good shade tolerance and good drought tolerance.
 We recommend that you mow your Emerald Zoysia grass to one half to one inch with a reel mower.

 The above information is for comparison purposes only.
 Shade tolerance and watering requirements are the two most controversial topics as they pertain to grass.
-That said, we do believe that TamStar and Palmetto are the best grasses to use if shade is an issue — just make sure that the area does get at least 4 hours of direct sunlight and filtered sunlight throughout the day or it will not last more than a couple of seasons.
+That said, we do believe that Palmetto is the best grass to use if shade is an issue — just make sure that the area does get at least 4 hours of direct sunlight and filtered sunlight throughout the day or it will not last more than a couple of seasons.

 As far as watering requirements, our opinion is that if you want the grasses to look their best, not just survive, each species is going to require approximately the same amount of water (SEE TIPSHEET).